kbartonhenry/TDI_challenge/README.md

 This repository contains the code and data used by Kelsey Barton-Henry for the completion of the The Data Incubator challenge.

-* The code used for my response to Question 1 of the challenge is contained in *TDI_question1.py*.

 The 'Project' directory contains all of the code and data used for my project proof of concept.
 It contains the following files and directories: